raymondlouie/MPF-BML/README.md

 ##### Which regularization parameter should I choose?

 The choice of the regularization used in `MPF_run` should ideally be chosen to achieve a balance between overfitting and underfitting, as described in the paper, which can be achieved through ensuring the "average epsilon" measure is close to one.
 We recommend that users conduct a sweep of different parameters, and run` BML_run`, whilst keeping an eye out on the average epsilon values (as defined in the paper).
 These values  are displayed in the command prompt at each iteration, when `BML_run` is run.
 If the BML is clearly not converging to an epsilon value close to one, then choose another set of regularization parameters.
 For example, to obtain a rough ballpark of how large the regularization parameters are, try first sweeping the L1 and L2 parameters over [1/10 1 10 100 1000 10000]/sum(weight_seq).

+##### The average epsilon is never < 1.

+Try changing the regularization parameters, as described above.

 Any other questions or comments, please email raylouie@hotmail.com